-- Mobilizing local software development organizations to partner with existing global goods developers for software deployment that suits the local context.
-Current global goods implementers tend to be centered in the U.S. and Europe, with few implementers based locally.
-To allow for more nimble adaptation and the tailored use of global goods, Digital Square facilitates partnerships between existing global goods implementers and incountry implementers-expanding the network of global goods providers. - Providing training and guidance to equip health leaders with the necessary skills and knowledge to drive country digital transformation of health systems.
+- Mobilizing local digital entrepreneurs to partner with existing global goods developers for software deployment that suits the local context.
+Current global goods implementers tend to be centered in the United States and Europe, with few implementers based locally.
+To allow for more nimble adaptation and the tailored use of global goods as local goods, Digital Square facilitates partnerships between existing global goods implementers and in-country implementers-expanding the network of global goods providers and support.
+Recognizing these entrepreneurs may be new, Digital Square created an organizational development tool to identify areas of support to ensure these digital entrepreneurs can enter, scale, and sustain a thriving business in global health. - Providing training and guidance to equip health leaders with the necessary skills and knowledge to drive country digital transformation of health systems.
 Strengthening digital health capacity across all levels of the health workforce is key to the effective implementation, scale-up, and long-term sustainability of digital health systems.
 Without this strong capacity, the impact of and return on investment in digital health systems will be limited.
-We will continue to support our Digital Health Applied Leadership Program to support health leaders and decision-making governing bodies in their journey to establish and lead regional and country efforts that leverage the power and promise of digital health. - Supporting the development of new and low maturity global goods through organizational development processes.
-Digital Square will also support organizational development through conducting assessments, developing additional learning frameworks, and providing training plans to support capacity development at all levels-from community health workers to national health leaders and policy makers. - Coordinating resources and expertise from multiple investors to support country and regional digital health initiatives.
+We will continue to support the Digital Health Applied Leadership Program and the Digital Health: Planning National Systems course to support health leaders and decision-making governing bodies in their journey to establish and lead regional and country efforts that leverage the power and promise of digital health. - Supporting the development of new and low-maturity global goods through organizational development processes.
+Digital Square will also support organizational development through conducting assessments, developing additional learning frameworks, and providing training plans to support capacity development at all levels-from community health workers to national health leaders and policymakers. - Coordinating resources and expertise from multiple investors to support country and regional digital health initiatives.
 The Digital Square operations team has developed a series of processes and protocols to enable the coordination of more than five donor investments into a single country- or regional-level initiative.
 Coordination includes in-depth knowledge of requirements for each donor, alignment of requirements to minimize administrative costs, and aggregation of funds into a single award so that Digital Square does not burden country and regional initiatives with unnecessary administration.
 These processes and coordination will continue to support the Digital Health Centre of Excellence (DICE) as well as UNICEF.
 The Digital Square technical team provides oversight of these initiatives.
 This team has a diverse set of experiences in providing capacity strengthening and technical support to country governments that helps them partner effectively with country and regional initiatives.

-While the above areas will remain a part of Digital Square's foundational country support, we will respond to lessons learned around implementation, services offerings, and governance to ensure that governments are using evidence based and data driven information to enable their choices.
+While the above areas will remain a part of Digital Square's foundational country support, we will respond to lessons learned around implementation, services offerings, and governance to ensure that governments are using evidence-based and data-driven information to enable their choices.
 New areas of focus for Digital Square are outlined below.

-• Deeper investment in fewer countries to drive impact.
+• Deeper investment in exemplar countries to drive impact.
 Digital Square is currently implementing projects in 22 countries.
-While this represents wide geographic diversification, and provides an opportunity to get a cross sectional understanding of many aspects of country digital transformation in multiple settings, the Digital Square team believes that a deeper health impact could be sustained by focusing resources in end-to-end service delivery models in a few countries rather than rapid implementations in many.
-In 2023, we will explore deeper partnerships with five to ten country governments and their funding partners to provide end-to-end service delivery support that includes:
+Although this represents wide geographic diversification and provides an opportunity to get a cross-sectional understanding of many aspects of country digital transformation in multiple settings, the Digital Square team believes that a deeper health impact could be sustained by focusing resources in end-to-end health system and service delivery models in a prioritized set of countries rather than rapid implementations in many.
+In 2023, we will explore deeper partnerships with five to ten country governments and their funding partners to provide end-to-end health system and service delivery support that includes: